 Fun – 5 | Meaningful/Useful – 1 | Difficulty Level – 2

 This is usually much higher on the fun scale than the meaningful one, but memories might be the most meaningful of all

 I don’t think most White Elephants are supposed to work like this, but we’ve had a lot of fun over the years with my extended family using the gift exchange as a chance to get rid of something we don’t want anymore.

 It became almost a contest to see who could bring the lamest gift.
 Well, my dad thought it was a contest anyway.
 One year he boxed up some weights (with no bar) and underwear that didn’t fit him anymore or something.

-With White Elephant there’s a pile of gifts that everyone brought.
+With our version of White Elephant there’s a couple of simple steps.
+Start with the pile of gifts that everyone brought.
 You draw numbers (or use another order system, like age) and as each person goes they have the choice to test their luck with a new gift or steal any of the gifts that are already open.
 If someone’s gift is stolen they get to pick a new gift or steal another.

 This has always been one of my favorite traditions for bigger holiday events.